 - It has changed to a different texture as before

-- You see white or green spots on it (it is likely to be mould)
+- You see white or green spots on it – this is likely to be mould

 If you’re still unsure whether you should continue using a product after reading the tips above, there’s still one thing you can do: a patch test.